kaiiboraka/spinal-shatter/README.md

 Then I may visit the Shop in the center, then pick another room and begin again.

+### Challenges

+There are a number of ways to increase the risk/reward factor quite literally.
+Make the game harder, and increase reward multipliers.

+#### Base game difficulty

+This is a global modifer to enemy damage dealt, health, potentially an AI aggressiveness factor, and an increase of a global reward multiplier.

+	- D0_Braindead,
+	- D1_Easy,
+	- D2_Normal,
+	- D3_Hard,
+	- D4_Expert,
+	- D5_Brutal

+THOUGHT: Tiers within the secondary challenges... such as "no damage" --> "1 hp", or timer having less and less time and reaper getting faster, 10m -> 5m -> 2m.

+#### Timed mode

+A cursed Hourglass sits on a shelf in the central hub room.
+Activating this will enable a timer for the main combat arenas.
+Completing a round within the time limit will award increasing bonuses based on how much time remained, with less bonus the closer to 0, and more bonus the less time it took.
+If the timer runs out before the player clears all waves, a larger reaper-like enemy will appear and slowly move towards you, permanently accelerating its movespeed at a very slow rate (with time), but susceptible to all the player's crowd-control effects (knockback, stun, slow, root in place, etc.).
+If the player manages to clear the rest of the waves and finish the round, without getting one-shot killed by the Reaper, then they may try to escape out the room's door, locking the reaper in behind them.
+They get no time bonus if this happens, but their run may continue.
+The acceleration bonus of the reaper stops accruing once the round is over, but it persists to what it ended at the next time it spawns at a timeout (i.e. speed starts at 1. time runs out, speed accelerates up to 5 before the player escapes, then freezes. the next time the reaper spawns, it starts at 5 where it left off).

+Timed mode can be enabled from the central room any time it is disabled.
+It can only be disabled with a small (increasing) gold fee.

+#### Masochist mode

+1-HP challenge.
+If you get hurt, you die.
+Instantly, period.
+Must be enabled before the first round starts, and cannot be disabled until the whole run is over from success or death failure.
+Highest reward multiplier.

+#### Streaks and bonuses

+If you have a challenge enabled, there is another multiplier that starts to accrue on the SECOND time getting its bonus, that increases (likely to a cap) for continuing to get it round over round.
+The moment you fail the challenge, the bonus is lost/resets.
+For instance, clearing 3 timer challenges in a row might build up to a 1.3x reward multiplier, but if the timer runs out and the reaper spawns, then the bonus is reset to 1x.

+In addition to timer, there is also damage-taken as a "penalty" type bonus.
+In other words, you start with a max amount of bonus that gets subtracted for each point of damage you take, making it zero out once you have taken 100% of your max life in damage (healing mechanics would let you persist, despite bonus lost).
+But if you did the challenge perfectly, with zero infractions, then you get a fixed "PERFECT!" bonus on top of that.

 ## The Shop

 Shop accessible in the central room